 It was created in 1898 by Elmo Lewis, and it has been reviewed numerous times in recent decades.
-Lewis’ main goal was to optimize the sales process by catching the lead's attention, providing information about the product or service they wanted to purchase, and then converting them into a paying customer.
+Lewis’ main goal was to optimize the sales process by catching the lead's attention, providing information about the product or service they wanted to purchase, and then converting them into paying customers.

 But don’t let the year fool you.
 Actually, it is a really effective technique and it has been used not only for the traditional “Corporate Sales Teams” but also by many digital copywriters over the years.